The Toy Association Statement on Packaging / Environmental Sustainability

 Though toys comprise less than 1 percent of the typical household waste stream, there is an industry-wide understanding that everyone has a role to play in support of sustainability.

-For more than 20 years, The Toy Association has worked with its toy company members to strengthen the industry’s commitment to environmental protection.
-These companies work toward improvement of the environmental impact of their products and activities and are committed to reducing packaging and increasing the use of recycled / biomaterials and renewable energy sources in production, all while continuing to provide safe, quality merchandise that meets customer and consumer needs.
+For nearly 30 years, The Toy Association has worked with its toy company members to strengthen the industry’s commitment to environmental protection.
+These companies work toward improving the environmental sustainability of their products and activities, including, among other efforts, reducing packaging and increasing the use of recycled / biomaterials and renewable energy sources in production —all while continuing to provide safe, quality merchandise that meets strict standards for safety as well as customer and consumer needs.

-The toy industry also supports efforts to educate consumers to minimize waste by: (1) using environmentally conscious strategies such as the recycling of packaging materials, and (2) only buying products appropriate and needed for their family.
-We support the leveraging of existing recycling infrastructures and encourage consumer curbside collections of recyclable components and packaging, as these are the most efficient means for addressing consumer waste, allowing packaging to be re-used in the production of other products.
-We also support efforts to create new partnerships and opportunities for innovative products and packages that can be reused or used for new product raw materials.
+Recognizing that caring for our environment is a shared responsibility, The Toy Association also supports public education and community efforts related to responsible recycling.
+We encourage the leveraging of existing recycling infrastructures and curbside collection of recyclable components and packaging, as these are the most efficient means for addressing consumer waste, allowing packaging to be re-used in the production of other products.
+We also support efforts to create new partnerships and opportunities for innovative products and packaging that can be reused or used for new product raw materials.

-Packaging also helps mitigate counterfeiting and theft and ensures that the consumer clearly understands the intended use and design of the product.
-Certain elements of product packaging ― including age grading, warning labels, and other important safety and usage instructions ― are required by existing regulations and safety standards.
-Mandates to reduce packaging or deselect certain materials could jeopardize the placement of vital warnings and could undermine the safe use of certain products.
+Packaging also helps mitigate counterfeiting and theft and often conveys critical consumer information ― such as age grading, warning labels, and other important safety and usage instructions ― which are required by law to ensure child safety.
+Mandates to reduce toy packaging or deselect certain materials must consider overarching safety requirements for children’s products, including the placement of vital safety information and preserving the integrity of the product.